 The same goes for if the scammer wanted you to pay for an item with a gift card or a wire transfer.
 All of these ways are untraceable so they know if you file a claim, you most likely won’t be getting your money back from them.

 Missing Item Scam

 A scammer sells an item on Facebook Marketplace, and you agree to purchase it.
 They come up with an excuse for you to send the money in advance, with the excuse usually being that it’s easier for them to mail you your product.
 You wait and wait for the product, but it never comes because it was a fake product, to begin with.
-You try to reach out to the seller, but they have blocked you off of everything so that you can’t get your money back.
+You try to reach out to the seller, but they have blocked you off of everything, including through email so that you can’t get your money back.